reza1mahb/ledger-live-plugin/README.md

 # ClearSign for Ledger app-plugin-venus

-This repo contains a ledger plugin for the Venus Protocol smart contract on BnbChain.
+This repo contains a ClearSign ledger plugin for the Venus Protocol smart contract on BnbChain.

 Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on a Nano S, SP, X and Stax device.